About OGSIVEO

 What is OGSIVEO?

-Systemic therapies are recommended as a first-line treatment option for progressive, morbid, or symptomatic desmoid tumors, according to the NCCN Guidelines and Desmoid Tumor Working Group (DTWG) Guideline4,5,*
+Systemic therapies are recommended as a first-line treatment option for progressive, morbid, or symptomatic desmoid tumors, according to the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) and Desmoid Tumor Working Group (DTWG) Guideline4,5,*

-Nirogacestat (OGSIVEO) is recommended as a treatment option by the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®)
+Nirogacestat (OGSIVEO) is recommended as a treatment option by the NCCN Guidelines®

-NCCN Guidelines® for Soft Tissue Sarcoma recommend nirogacestat (OGSIVEO) as a Category 1 Preferred systemic therapy option for patients with desmoid tumors (aggressive fibromatosis).4
+NCCN Guidelines for Soft Tissue Sarcoma recommend nirogacestat (OGSIVEO) as a Category 1 Preferred systemic therapy option for patients with desmoid tumors (aggressive fibromatosis).4

 Proposed mechanism of action based on in vitro models